Adjusting systematic bias in high dimensional principal component scores: Asymptotic behavior of principal component scores

-The proof of Theorem~\ref{thm:main} relies on the asymptotic behavior of the principal component direction and variance, which is now well-understood.
+The proof of Theorem~\ref{thm:main} relies on the asymptotic behavior of the principal component direction and variance, which is now well-understood; see \cite{Jung2017} for the asymptotic regime of $d\to\infty$, $n$ fixed; \cite{shen2016statistics} and \cite{wang2017asymptotics} for the asymptotic regime of $d\to\infty$, $n\to\infty$ and $d/n \to \infty$.
 For reference we restate it here. \begin{lemma} [Theorem S2.1, \cite{Jung2017}] Assume the conditions of Theorem~\ref{thm:main}. (i) the sample principal component variances converge in probability as $d \to \infty$;

 (ii) The inner product between sample and population PC directions converges in probability as $d \to \infty$;

 \end{lemma} This result is abridged later in Section~\ref{sec:PCAasymp} for discussion.
 To handle prediction scores, we need in addition the following observation, summarized in Lemma~\ref{lem:error_term_bound}.
 For each $k = 1,\ldots,m$, the $k$th projection score $\hat{w}_{k*}$ is decomposed into